LLAW2001

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 2 Describe the functions and operations of the key branches of government in Hong Kong and their relationship with one another.
+CLO 3 outline the functions and operations of the key branches of the Hong Kong government and the relations between them;

 2.2 LLB Programme Learning Outcomes (PLOs)